- A video intercom doorbell is a doorbell camera that allows for video communication with visitors.

 - Door release mechanism

-Video intercom doorbells are usually operated through an app on a mobile device.
+Intercom doorbells with video are usually operated through an app on a mobile device.
 This isn’t a guaranteed feature for all video doorbell systems, though.
 Instead, some come with monitors that have to be installed in each resident’s unit.
 Residents use these in-unit monitors to see who’s requesting access, talk to their visitors, and remotely open the door or gate.

 How much do video doorbells cost?